essc/inasafe-training-material/source/using_inasafe.rst

    :align: center
    :width: 300 pt

-Global Minimum Needs Configuration .................................
+Configuring Minimum Needs
+.................................

-New interface of minimum needs allow the user to select pre-defined minimum needs (such as rice, water, etc.) with configurable amounts per person.
+Global Minimum Needs Configuration is a new interface of minimum needs allowing the user to select pre-defined minimum needs (such as rice, water, etc.) with configurable amounts per person.
 Users also be allowed to add new needs (e.g., potatoes, tent, etc.) with associated amounts and set frequency how long does resource needs be provided (e.g., daily, weekly, etc.).

 1. Added new toolbar icon for Global Minimum Needs Configuration.